Roger MacBride Allen

 Roger MacBride Allen (born September 26, 1957) is an American science fiction author.
-He was born in Bridgeport, Connecticut and grew up outside of Washington, D.C., graduating from Walt Whitman High School.
+He was born in Bridgeport, Connecticut, and grew up outside of Washington, D.C., graduating from Walt Whitman High School.
 He graduated from Boston University in 1979.
-His father is American historian and author Thomas B. Allen.
+His father was American historian and author Thomas B. Allen.

 Background

-Allen's family moved to Bethesda, Maryland in 1966, when he was nine years old.
+Allen's family moved to Bethesda, Maryland, in 1966, when he was nine years old.
 He earned a degree in journalism from Boston University, after-which he returned to suburban Washington DC.